primatejs/primate/docs/guide/getting-started.md

 # Getting started

+## What is Primate?

+Primate is a technology-agnostic framework for building web applications, allowing you to seamlessly integrate and start coding within any major frontend framework and several backend languages, eliminating the constraints of being vendor-locked to specific tools.

 ## First steps

 To create a simple app that responds with a `200 OK` saying "Hello, world!"